ibrahimdenizz/vue-chessboard/README.md

 ## What is vue-chessboard

 vue-chessboard is Vue component.
-It provides chessboard view and functionality to your projects.
+It provides FEN based chessboard view and functionality to your projects.
 This is my graduation project so there may be bug or performance issues.

 ## Installation